i2p/i2p.i2p/Slackware/i2p/readme.txt

 in the base-i2p package.

 Installation and Upgrade:
-Probably you will never have to update i2p packages with upgradepkg, just because I2P has an auto-update function.
-However using upgradepkg lowers the demand on the I2P network as a whole, and is by far faster.
+Probably you will never have to update i2p packages.
+However if you do, be sure to installpkg first, then removepkg or custom config files can be lost with upgradepkg.
+I2P has an auto-update function.
+However using installpkg then removepkg lowers the demand on the I2P network as a whole, and is by far faster.

 After installpkg command, doinst.sh will execute a postinstallation script needed by I2P.
 Be sure to also install the base-i2p package.